synergy-design-system/synergy-design-system/packages/mcp/metadata/static/components/syn-radio-group/docs.md

 ## Readonly

-Add the read-only attribute to a radio to draw it in a readonly state.
+Add the readonly attribute to a radio to draw it in a readonly state.

 ```html
 <syn-radio-group